Syllabus

 Assessable tasks are those core tasks required to create modern web design.

 Hand coding the HTML and CSS should come together with the midterm assignment.
 Basic understanding needs to be refined by the final assignment.
-Bold terms signify assessable tasks:
+Assessable tasks:

 TASKS / ACTIVITIES DATE REQUIREMENTS / INDICATORS